memory-consolidation/academic-kickstart/content/post/2019-11-19-smartfigure-gallery-pre-launch-presentation.md

 One can also imagine to be able to seamlessly publish these results in micropublication, if they do not fit in the bigger picture.

+## Usage: upload

+We discussed how to motivate users to upload figures, and what could be useful for them.
+The first element was to be able to work with a different group: share the figure with only your lab for instance.
+This is a critical features we are already working on, and users will be able to **create their own goups** and share Figures with different groups.

+In addition, giving a **timestamp** to the figures could help with recognition of the work (as well as figure filtering and search).
+Users ask for the possibility to write **mathematical equation**, this could be implemented using a markdown format.

+Last but not least, there is a need for a way to **re-use the metadata** entered for a Figure.
+This might be important for new versions of the same figure, but also as template for new figures.

+Irrespective of these feedback, we thought about adding a "help wanted" button, such that the users can notify specific people they are seeking for comments and help.
+This would be combined with a self-commentary to explain what kind of help is requested.

+## Usage, read

+On the other hand, it is clear for everyone that people will not go regularly on the platform to read/search for new figures.
+We need to find a way to deliver relevant figures to the users, probably via **email allerts and summaries**.
+One related function would be to be able to **follow** particular users, groups or figures to get allerts specific for these follows.
+One could imagine a

+- Getting summary emails (as no one will go every day on the platform)
+- Get a narative !!
+- Filter and sort the SmartFigure to get the relevant one first.
+- Following people, figures or groups

 ## Publication of SmartFigure

 After discussion, the implementation of these elements will be postponed to a later time point.
 We will need to think about: